 - The GET is an export tax, which the GOR imposes on exports of natural gas.
 The GET rate for exports of natural gas to Germany is 30%.
 The GET does not apply to domestic sales of natural gas in Russia.
-PJSC Gazprom (Gazprom) remits the GET to the GOR (Section 3.4). - The GET is not an unusual type of tax in Russia.
+Gazprom remits the GET to the GOR (Section 3.4 of this report). - The GET is not an unusual type of tax in Russia.
 Russian export taxes apply across a broad range of goods and the use of export taxes, particularly in relation to primary resources, is common in Russia.
 The application of export taxes is also common in other jurisdictions.
-The rate of the tax, whilst comparatively high, is not unusual for Russian export taxes (Section 3.5). - Whilst the GOR exerts significant influence on Gazprom with its 50.23% shareholding and representation on the board of Gazprom, the evidence does not indicate that the GOR sets or dictates the export prices that Gazprom achieves on sales of natural gas in Germany.
-The evidence before the commission indicates that Gazprom has significant non-GOR ownership and is a profit seeking corporate entity.
+The rate of the tax, while comparatively high, is not unusual for Russian export taxes (Section 3.5 of this report). - While the GOR exerts significant influence on Gazprom with its 50.23% shareholding and representation on the board of Gazprom, the evidence does not indicate that the GOR sets or dictates the export prices that Gazprom achieves on sales of natural gas in Germany.
+The evidence before the commission indicates that Gazprom has significant non-GOR ownership and is a profit-seeking corporate entity.
 The commission considers that Gazprom, when determining prices on export sales of natural gas, will seek to maximise its profit.
 Gazprom appears to treat the GET as an external impost, not as additional profit or a sellers' mark-up in its pricing decisions.
-Consequently, the commission considers that the GET is not operating as a sui generis 'tax' or payment by a government-owned majority entity to itself (Section 3.6). - The evidence before the commission does not support the applicants' 3 claims or reasons for why the German benchmark price should not have the GET deducted (Section 3.7). - Evidence indicates that the GET has had the likely effect of increasing gas prices in Germany.
+Consequently, the commission considers that the GET is not operating as a 'sui generis "tax" or payment by a government-owned majority entity to itself (Section 3.6 of this report). - The evidence before the commission does not support the applicants' 3 claims or reasons for why the German benchmark price should not have the GET deducted (Section 3.7 of this report). - Evidence indicates that the GET has had the likely effect of increasing gas prices in Germany.
 Consequently, to account for different conditions in the country of export where the tax does not apply, the commission considers that an adjustment is necessary for the GET.
-However, the basis for the adjustment to the benchmark should be the impact of the export tax on prices in Germany, not the rate of the tax (Section 3.8). - The commission has preliminarily determined that a downwards adjustment of 28.4% should be made to the benchmark price of the natural gas at the Russian border.
-The commission determined this adjustment value using a partial equilibrium model that estimated the effect on German prices of the GET, using relevant data (Section 3.8).
+However, the basis for the adjustment to the benchmark should be the impact of the export tax on prices in Germany, not the rate of the tax (Section 3.8 of this report). - The commission has determined that a downwards adjustment of 28.4% should be made to the benchmark price of the natural gas at the Russian border.
+The commission determined this adjustment value using a partial equilibrium model that estimated the effect on German prices of the GET, using relevant data (Section 3.8 of this report).